Forecast Accuracy

 See the Correlation for Yourself

 Every dot is a real market.
-Higher scores on the x-axis should map to higher returns on the y-axis.
+Higher scores should map to higher 3-year excess returns vs state benchmarks.
 Filter by geography and score type to explore.

 Competitors show a static PNG.
 Ours is fully interactive — filter, hover, zoom.